shimupan/lineupx/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the community such an amazing place to learn, inspire, and create.
-We are open sourced so any contributions you make are **greatly appreciated**.
+Contributions make the community such an amazing place to learn, inspire, and create.
+We are open source so any contributions you make are **greatly appreciated**.
 Please read the docs before opening or closing any issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>